 Number of Internship Available: 1-2

-Application Deadline: Decisions on interns are generally made by February
+Application Deadline: Decisions on interns are generally made by the middle of February

 Minimum Length of Stay: 3 months